candytale55/web-dev-fundamentals-archive/README.md

 #### To-do list:
 * Do the same with built-in methods.
 * Do the same in Python.
+* There are notes in some of the files to check particular to-dos.

 ## Technologies
 * Javascript ES6